How to Grow Pumpkins: The Complete Guide

 • After a few pumpkins have formed, pinch off the fuzzy ends of each vine to stop vine growth and focus plant energy on the fruit.

 • Pruning the vines may help with space and fruit formation.
 Pumpkins produce main vines (from the base/center of the plant), secondary vines from the main ones, and tertiary vines from the secondary vines.
 All may have flowers.
-Once the fruit has started to develop, prune the main and secondary vines to 10 to 15 feet and remove the tertiary vines, if desired.
+Once the fruit has developed, prune the main and secondary vines to 10 to 15 feet and remove the tertiary vines, if desired.
 Bury the cut tips in the soil.

 • As the fruit develops, turn them—with great care not to hurt the vine or stem—to encourage an even shape.
 Slip a thin board or stone or piece of plastic mesh under pumpkins to protect them from rotting on the soil.